 - Equality and diversity in the French speaking world

-Grade 5 in GCSE English Language and grade 5 in GCSE French.
+Grade 5 in GCSE English Language or GCSE English Literature and grade 5 in GCSE French.

 Through the study of the language, grammatical systems, communication, culture and politics of French speaking countries, you will learn how to confidently communicate in written and spoken French whilst developing a deep understanding of French culture.

 Lessons are incredibly interactive, using animated methods in group, individual and pair work to develop your skills, allowing you to adapt your language skills in new and challenging situations.
 This includes half an hour each week on a one to one basis with a native French speaker to practise your skills, to allow you to debate, expand and challenge your language skills.